Personal Care Agreements

 - Detailed description of services to be provided, for example, transportation and errands: driving to medical, dental, adult day care and other appointments, food preparation.

-- How much and when the caregiver will be compensated (weekly or twice a month
+- How much and when the caregiver will be compensated (weekly or biweekly)

 - A statement that the terms of the agreement can be modified only by mutual agreement of the parties in writing